KohaILS/koha-manual-zh-cn/source/installation.rst

 1. **Optional data added:** If you selected an optional data value then it will be displayed here.
 If you did not choose any optional data value then the **optional data added** title will not be displayed.

-2. **Mysql data added:** These data values will always be installed and consequently displayed on this screen.
+2. **MySQL data added:** These data values will always be installed and consequently displayed on this screen.

 3. **Mandatory data added:** Same as above.